How to use Tecentriq Vial

 Atezolizumab can make you more likely to get infections or may worsen any current infections.
 Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
 Consult your doctor if you have been exposed to an infection or for more details.

-This medication is not recommended for use during pregnancy.
-It may harm an unborn baby.
-Discuss the use of reliable forms of birth control (such as condoms, birth control pills) with your doctor, for use during treatment and for at least 5 months after the last dose.
-If you become pregnant or think you may be pregnant, tell your doctor right away.
+Tell your doctor if you are pregnant or plan to become pregnant.
+You should not become pregnant while using atezolizumab.
+Atezolizumab may harm an unborn baby.
+Ask about reliable forms of birth control (such as condoms, birth control pills) while using this medication and for at least 5 months after the last dose.
+If you become pregnant or think you may be pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding is not recommended while using this drug and for at least 5 months after the last dose.
 Consult your doctor before breast-feeding.